+-Mattie M. Loyd, Calif.
 "Find enclosed another sub. for the OPA.
-I wish you and the other editors much success in its pub- al brethren, asking them to help us build a meetlication.
-I think it will do much good in the ing house, where we may in peace, "speak where homes." and we are praying for you, wishing you great rich in good works, The house will not cost much, success in every way in the Lord."
+I wish you and the other editors much success in its publication.
+I think it will do much good in the homes." -E. E. Wright, Texas.

+"I am glad the OPA is growing in subscriptions," and we are praying for you, wishing you great success in every way in the Lord"

-ever read, and I am glad to know it is growing with the restrictive clause, prohibiting all innoin circulation.
-It should be in every home, as it vations.
-Frank Cope, Jr., Clovis T. Cook, and J. 'speaks where the Bible speaks and is silent where D. Phillips, have preached here. it is silent.'" -Claude White; Indiana.
+-Carl N. Nichols, Calif.
+"In behalf of the OPA, it is the best paper I ever read, and I am glad to know it is growing in circulation.
+It should be in every home, as it 'speaks where the Bible speaks and is silent where' it is silent.'" ---Claude White, Indiana.

-,tember issue), and I think it is a wonderful pa- Rte.
-1, Mitchell, Indiana. per." -Winford Reeves, Texas.
+"I have received my first copy of the OPA (September issue), and I think it is a wonderful pa--Winford Reeves, Texas. per."